FRC1257/robotics-training/docs/frc/1-Basics/6-Claw_Intake.md

 }
 ```

-If the specific functions in the commands need more explanation, refer to the rollerIntake commands tutorial file.
+If the specific functions in the commands need more explanation, refer to the section in the Roller Intake tutorials that cover making commands in more depth.

-## Robot Container(Bindings)
+## Robot Container (Bindings)

 The bindings for a claw are extremely similar to the roller intake bindings.
 If more information is needed about how bindings work, please go to the roller intake bindings tutorial.

-### Variable Declarations

 ```java
 package frc.robot;